 - 1. To perform license management and compliance for Oracle-specific licenses, you need a license for the FlexNet Manager for Oracle product.
 Without this product, you can only discover Oracle infrastructure and collect basic Oracle software inventory. - 2.
 If you can install a FlexNet inventory agent on each of the target Oracle servers, this provides the most complete solution.
 You may use a discovery and inventory rule to 'adopt' Oracle servers (that is, automatically install the FlexNet inventory agent on them, and continue to manage the behavior through device policy); or you may deploy the FlexNet inventory agent with the tool of your choice.
 On a global schedule, each of the locally-installed FlexNet inventory agents collects the inventory for its device, and uploads the results to the appropriate inventory beacon.
 For more information, see How Agent-Based Collection of Oracle Inventory Works. - 3.
 The FlexNet Inventory Scanner offers a light-weight alternative to the full FlexNet inventory agent, for a moderate trade-off in functionality (for example, if the first attempt at an inventory upload across the network fails for some transient reason, there is no catch-up).
 You also have a little more flexibility in its setup, as you take responsibility for its scheduling as well as its deployment.
 For details, see How the FlexNet Inventory Scanner Collects Oracle Inventory. - 4.
 When local installation is not an option, you may collect inventory through the Zero-footprint method.
 Here the FlexNet inventory core components saved on the inventory beacon are (for Windows) executed from this file share, or (for UNIX-like platforms) downloaded, temporarily installed, executed, and then removed from the target device, leaving no permanent installation footprint.
 The process is managed by a discovery and inventory rule configured on the central application server for FlexNet Manager Suite, and the same rule dictates the inventory collection schedule.
 For details, see How Zero-footprint Collection of Oracle Inventory Works.
-In terms of the results achieved, this is functionally identical to the locally-installed agent option. - Tip: One feature available with both these methods is that they also run scripts provide by the Oracle License Management Service (LMS).
-These scripts collect sufficient software and hardware data that you can later export an Oracle audit report for submission to auditors (navigate to the Discovery & Inventory - 5.
-If you do not have a direct network connection allowing an inventory beacon to communicate with the target Oracle server(s), the remaining option is to maintain Oracle Database inventory details in a spreadsheet format.
-You can then save the spreadsheet on an inventory beacon and have it automatically uploaded and included in Oracle license consumption calculations.
-However, maintaining data in this form over time is a high maintenance burden, and this approach is not recommended except as a last resort.
+In terms of the results achieved, this is functionally identical to the locally-installed agent option.

+Tip: One feature available with both these methods is that they also run scripts provide by the Oracle License Management Service (LMS).
+These scripts collect sufficient software and hardware data that you can later export an Oracle audit report for submission to auditors (navigate to the Discovery & Inventory > Oracle Instances page, and see details in the help for that page).